Industrial America and the Progressive Era – 1876-1929

 Industrial buildings in Holyoke, Massachusetts by Carol Highsmith.

 Following the Civil War and Reconstruction, the United States entered an era of national expansion and reform.
 As the nation continued to move westward, it displaced numerous Indian tribes and Mexicans, leading to numerous conflicts.
 Social reforms included promoting temperance, creating public school systems, improving the treatment of prisoners, the insane, and the poor, and gaining equal rights for women.
-By the late 19th-century, the United States was best known for the vast expansion of its industrial plants and output, with huge increases in mass production of goods by machines.
+By the late 19th century, the United States was best known for the vast expansion of its industrial plants and output, with considerable increases in the mass production of goods by machines.

 The early 20th century was an era of business expansion and progressive reforms.
-Activists worked to make big businesses more responsible, to clean up corrupt city governments, improve working conditions in factories, and for better living conditions for those who lived in slum areas.
-This generation of Americans also hoped to make the world a more democratic place.
-After World War I, the “roaring twenties” adopted an attitude of live and let live as incomes of working people increased along with those of middle class and wealthier Americans.
+Activists worked to make big businesses more responsible, to clean up corrupt city governments, to improve working conditions in factories, and to improve living conditions for those who lived in slum areas.
+This generation of Americans also hoped to make the world more democratic.
+After World War I, the “roaring Twenties” adopted an attitude of live and let live as the incomes of working people increased along with those of middle-class and wealthier Americans.
 Americans fell in love with the automobile, which radically changed their way of life.

 1876-1929